jrlangford/docker-basic-publisher/README.md

 Verify the broker received the message

-	Access the rabbitmq server container
+	From the docker host, access the rabbitmq server container

 		`docker exec -it jserver bash`